NativeScript/android-dts-generator/README.md

 By repeating the steps above we've found that:

-- Android support 17 typings(built with supper jar from android API 17) can be reused until android API 22
+- Androidx 17 typings(built with supper jar from android API 17) can be reused until android API 22
-- Android support 23 typings(built with supper jar from android API 23) can be reused until android API 25
+- Androidx 23 typings(built with supper jar from android API 23) can be reused until android API 25
-- Android support 26 typings(built with supper jar from android API 26) can be reused for API 26 and 27
+- Androidx 26 typings(built with supper jar from android API 26) can be reused for API 26 and 27

 The corresponding typings files can be found in the [tns-platform-declarations](https://github.com/NativeScript/NativeScript/tree/master/tns-platform-declarations) package.
 The repo's [Makefile](Makefile) can be used as a reference for creating these typings files